reginalrinchere/Fire-Bolt-Motors/README.md

 - When a Territory Owner changes, update ownership for all related Accounts accordingly.

 ### 8. Test Coverage
-- Achieve at least 90% Apex test coverage with positive and negative test cases.
+- Achieve at least 75% Apex test coverage with positive and negative test cases.

----

-## Skills Implemented

-- Apex Triggers and Classes
-- SOQL and SOSL Queries
-- Salesforce Custom Objects and Fields
-- Lookup and Master-Detail Relationships
-- Apex Test Classes and Code Coverage
-- Salesforce Declarative Tools (Validation Rules, Process Builder, Flows)
-- Bulkification and Governor Limits Best Practices
-- Exception Handling and Error Messaging
-- Use of Randomization Logic in Apex
-- Field History Tracking
-- Deployment to Salesforce Developer Org

----